Rate Information, Cases + FAQs

 Operating Costs (22 cents) - Your 22 cents go toward “keeping the lights on” — literally and figuratively — by funding operations, maintenance, purchased power and administrative expenses.

-Cost of Capital (8 cents) - To maintain and improve water service, SJW needs to take out loans.
-This portion of your dollar covers the interest paid on the debt and the return paid on the equity required to finance water system improvements.
+Cost of Capital (9 cents) - To maintain and improve water service, SJW uses its own capital or equity.
+This portion of your dollar covers the return paid on the equity required to finance water system improvements.

 Why do I have to pay more for using less water?